 Hypertension was practically nonexistent in Marshallese children.
 Obesity was noted primarily in some girls after they had reached puberty.
+In

-In earlier surveys, residual findings from a policy politis epidemic were recorded in a few individuals.
+Dr. Ruth Nicoloff (Permanente Medical Group, Los Angeles) was responsible for interpreting the Pap smears. earlier surveys, residual findings from a poliomyelitis epidemic were recorded in a few individuals.
 The liver was palpable in a number of children, but the frequency appeared to be related to young age and not to clinical history or other physical findings.